Traitors: The Cambridge Spies

 The trauma of the Great War and the so-called lost generation had profoundly disturbed those who came after and this was particularly the case among the educated social elite torn by a sense of guilt that it had been their fathers and uncles who had been responsible for it.

-By the 1930’s militant nationalism was rearing its ugly head once more in Europe in the form of fascism with its uniforms, its incessant marching and its ever more belligerent posturing.
+By the 1930’s militant nationalism was rearing its ugly head once more across Europe in the form of fascism with its uniforms, its incessant marching and its ever more belligerent posturing.
 But there was it seemed, an alternative – communism.

-The Soviet Union may not yet be the ‘Workers Paradise’ it claimed to be but its stated aim remained to become so and to those of a despondent and more cynical generation it appeared to offer hope.
+The Soviet Union may not yet be the ‘Workers Paradise’ it claimed to be but its stated aim remained to become one, and so to those of a despondent and more cynical generation it appeared to offer hope.
 After all, had not the Wall Street Crash and the Great Depression that followed exposed the inequalities and vulnerability of capitalism Its failure as an economic model was clear for all to see while democracy as a political system had proven itself unable to deal with the consequences of is failure.
 Indeed, the greed and exploitation explicit in capitalism along with the competition for markets and the militarism it engendered could only serve as the touchstone for future conflict.
 Democracy merely provided such naked exploitation with its thin veneer of legitimacy.

 On 9 February 1933, the Oxford University Student Union following a debate on behalf of the Peace Pledge Movement passed the motion “This House will in no circumstances fight for King and Country” by 275 votes to 153.
-A motion that the Soviet Union was the only country in the world working towards peace had similarly been passed.
+A motion that the Soviet Union was the only country in the world working towards peace had been similarly passed.

 The very idea that such an opinion would even be expressed let alone endorsed in this bastion of the British Establishment would have been unthinkable just a few years earlier.